-NASA’s first-of-kind tests look to manage drone in cities
+NASA’s first-of-kind tests look to manage drones in cities

 Similar tests have been conducted in remote and rural areas.
 The Federal Aviation Administration has authorized individual test flights in cities before but never for multiple drones or outside the sight of the operator.

-The new round of tests continuing this summer in Reno and Corpus Christi, Texas, marks the first time simulations have combined all those scenarios, said Chris Walach, executive director of the Nevada Institute of Autonomous Systems, which is running the Reno tests of unnamed aerial vehicles, or UAVs.
+The new round of tests continuing this summer in Reno and Corpus Christi, Texas, marks the first time simulations have combined all those scenarios, said Chris Walach, executive director of the Nevada Institute of Autonomous Systems, which is running the Reno tests of unmanned aerial vehicles, or UAVs.

 “When we began this project four years ago, many of us wouldn’t have thought we’d be standing here today flying UAVs with advanced drone systems off high-rise buildings,” he said.